-The USDA syrup grading system currently uses five different maple syrup grades.
+The USDA maple syrup grading system currently uses five different maple syrup grades.
 These include: Grade A Light Amber, Grade A Medium Amber, Grade A Dark Amber and two darker syrups, Grade B maple syrup and Commercial Grade.
 These maple syrup grades have specific and important upper and lower limits for color and flavor.
 As the syrups get darker in color, they have a stronger maple flavor.

 Grade A Light Amber has a delicate maple flavor.
 Medium Amber has a nice mild flavor.
 Grade A Dark Amber has a full-bodied maple flavor while Grade B (including Grade B organic maple syrup) has a hearty, robust flavor.
 We profile these grades in greater depth, including the most common uses of each flavor, further down this page.
 (Note: If you are looking for Grade C Maple Syrup—also known as Commercial Grade Maple Syrup—please contact us directly using the button at left.)

 Maple grade consistency is crucial to food manufacturers, chefs and private label marketers.
 This is why Bascom Family Farms maintains the strictest grading standards in the maple manufacturing industry.